-The capital of Ethiopia is Addis Ababa.
-There are approximately 102,374, 044 people living here.
+Country Information: The capital of Ethiopia is Addis Ababa.
+There are approximately 110,000,000 people living across the country.
 The official languages of Ethiopia are Oromo, the official working language in the state of Oromiya; Amhara, the official national language; Somali, the official working language in the state of Sumale; and English, the major foreign language taught in schools.
 The majority of Ethiopians practice Ethiopian Orthodoxy.
 The time zone is 7 hours ahead of EST.

 Ethiopia is rich with natural falls and scenic national parks.
 One such is Lake Tana, the largest Lake in Ethiopia.
 Surrounded by numerous islands, with ruins of 17th century monasteries on them.
 The Blue Nile Falls sources Lake Tana and is called “the great smoke” in Amharic.

 Jim’s Perspectives: Ethiopia is the Africa I’ve been searching for!
 Authentic.
 Exotic.
 Wonderful!

 After spending the night at the Sheraton Hotel, a fantastic 5 star hotel in the capital of Addis, I left the following morning for southern Ethiopia with my guide Fitsum, the owner of Omo Valley Tours.
 After a quick one hour flight, we were on our way through the Omo Valley, a 3 hour drive from Jinka.
 The differences between Addis and Jinka couldn’t have been more stark: in the south, wealth is measured not by money … but by the number of cows one has.
 And there are a lot of cows here … 56 million at last count!